Long ago, you gazed at your partner-to-be, vowing, “I want to spend the rest of my life with you.”

-Then I met alone with Dana.
-Her words were striking not only in their candor and insight, but also because they mirrored Jack’s.
+Next I met with Dana.
+Her words were striking not only in their candor, but also how they mirrored Jack’s.

 ”I allowed Jack to dominate our relationship.
-There were reasons.
+And I had my reasons.
 I was insecure about doing anything but being a mom.
 My friends didn’t have careers and my mother, who was quite the martyr, criticized me for even thinking about it.
 I also knew that underneath that hard exterior, Jack counted on me.
 He needed me, whether he knew it or not.
 It’s not that I wasn’t really mad sometimes.
 I felt unappreciated for sure.
 But I didn’t speak up — ever.”

 Apology and acceptance…

 The next session, I asked Jack if he were ready to reveal what he’d talked about with me.
-And I watched as Jack tearfully apologized.
+And I watched as he tearfully apologized.
 There were tears in my eyes as well, as I heard Dana forgive him.

 She sounded, and looked, like she meant it.
 She told him of her own insecurity and the shameful messages her mother had given her about wanting anything other than children.